PrashikshitSaini/TranscriptX/README.md

 - Upload audio files for transcription
 - AI-powered note generation from transcriptions
 - Notion-style editable notes
+- Export notes to PDF
+- Support for tables and mathematical formulas (LaTeX)
+- Customizable note generation prompts
+- Secure user authentication
+- Usage tracking
+- **Pro Feature:** Speaker Identification (Diarization)

+## Pricing

+**Ready to unlock peak productivity?
+Choose the TranscriptX plan that fits your needs!**

+**🚀 Free Tier:**

+- **20 Generations:** Perfect for trying out TranscriptX and handling occasional tasks.
+Get a taste of AI-powered note-taking!

+**✨ Monthly Pro - $4.99/month ✨**

+- **50 Generations:** Ideal for students, professionals, and regular users who need consistent note-taking power.
+- **Speaker Identification:** Know who said what in multi-speaker audio.
+- Priority Support.
+- Access to future premium features first!

+**⭐ Yearly Pro - $50/year (Best Value!
+Save ~17%) ⭐**

+- **800 Generations:** The ultimate plan for power users, researchers, and teams.
+Maximize your efficiency and never worry about limits.
+- **Speaker Identification:** Know who said what in multi-speaker audio.
+- All benefits of Monthly Pro.
+- **Significant savings** – like getting 2 months free!

+_(Note: Payment processing and Pro user status detection are not yet implemented in this version.
+Stay tuned!)_

 ## How to Use TranscriptX